Data Definition language (DDL ) in DBMS with Examples

 If you want to delete a table then its syntax and example will be like this

 If you want to delete a database then its syntax and example will be like this

 DROP DATABASE database_name;

-By using the Truncate command, the users can remove the table content, but the structure of the table is kept.
+By using Truncate command, users can remove table content, but structure of the table is kept.
 In simple language, it removes all the records from the table structure.
-The users can’t remove data partially through this command.
+Users can’t remove data partially through this command.
 In addition to this, every space allocated for the data is removed by Truncate command.

 The syntax of the Truncate command is mentioned below:

 TRUNCATE TABLE table_name;